Investment in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production slid 0.6% year-on-year in seasonally- and calendar-adjusted terms in December 2020, after contracting 3.7% in November.
+Industrial production expanded 2.4% year-on-year in seasonally- and calendar-adjusted terms in April (March: 0.0%).